dleeftink/QuickSet/readme.md

 ###### `set.tmax: Uint`
 A variable parameter displaying the maximum value in the top-k window, upper bounded by [`high`](#high-0--2--32).

+> Note that due to being TypedArrays, `rank` and `stat` may contain multiple zeroes depending on how many top-k slots have been filled.
+If `0` is an integer you have previously inserted, you can access this by looking for the first indexed `0` in `rank` and its value at the same index in `stat`.

 ## API